 In closing this report I wish to thank, for myself and the Committee, the representatives of the various hospital associations and other organizations concerned with the selection and appointment of interns for their wholehearted help and cooperation in working out the cooperative appointment plan and the problems connected with it.
 Without their interested and sincere cooperative effort, the plan would not succeed.
-I am also indebted to the members of the Committee and to the Administrative Staff of the Association whose help has
+I am also indebted to the members of the Committee and to the Administrative Staff of the Association whose help has been invaluable.

-·been invaluable.

-Respectfully, submitted,

-(Signed) John B. Youmans, M.D., Chairfinah On a
+5 · .
+Respectfully submitted, .
+C.7 1.41 11 A. I. 4 7 7 7 2 (Signed) John B. Youmans, M.D ., Chairman 🤐

-"REPORT OF THE COMMITTEE ON AUDIOVISUAL EDUCATION
+REPORT OF THE COMMITTEE ON AUDIOVISUAL EDUCATION

 DR. W. A. BLOEDORN: The report of your Audiovisual Committee has been mimeographed and is in your hands.
-I will emphasize certain points in the report.

-first, the Medical Film Institute was established February 15, 1949.-It is still a yearling.
-Your committee feels, however, that the infant is robust, healthy, and has promise.
+I will emphasize certain points' inthe report.
+It's if in the Medical Film Institute was established February 15, 1949.-- It's still a yearling.
+Your committee feels, however, that the infant is robust; healthy, and has promise.

 The headquarters of the Institute is the Academy of Medicine in New York City.
 The scope of activities of this Institute encompasses the entire range of audiovisual aids and is not limited to films as the title might imply.
 It includes everything that could be included under the title of both audio and visional.
 Its policies and priorities continue to be defined by an Advisory Committee and the Audiovisual Committee on Audiovisual Aids of the Association of American Medical Colleges.
 In other words, this is your Institute.
-It does not operate as an independent organization.
+It does not operate as an independent organization from member colleges and education associations is about thirty a week

-The basic budget is supplied by grants from three foundations: The Commonwealth Fund, the Markle Foundation, and the Sloan Foundation of These grants are supplemented by project grants, by contracts, and by a continuing allocation from the Association.
+The basic budget is supplied by grants from three foundations: The Commonwealth Fund, the Markle Foundation, and the Sloan Foundation.
+These grants are supplemented by project grants, by contracts, and by a continuing allocation from the Association.
 The work of the Institute is carried out by a small full time staff with part time consultants.